stayhydrated117/chaturbate-music-queue/README.md

-# Chaturbate Music Queue App
+# Music Queue
+> Chaturbate music queue app

-Keep track of user song requests
+Keep track of user's song requests so you can focus on all the other types of requests 😉 Pairs well with "song request" tip rewards 🎶

 ## App Usage

 Add the "Music Queue" app to your channel on Chaturbate ([link](https://chaturbate.com/apps2/1/a1960a32-Music-Queue/)).
-Update the app settings and set "Song Request Tip Tokens" (`tokenAmout` variable in the code) to the appropriate token amount (tycically the same value as what you have the song request tip set to in your tip menu, if you have one).
-You and other users can then manage the queue with the following commands:

 ### Commands